-5. Methodology
+Methodology

-a.
 Research Approach

 Qualitative methods were employed in this research to gain an in-depth understanding of Colombia's cacao system, including the challenges faced by its stakeholders, the opportunities within the system, and its existing gaps.
 This approach was chosen for its ability to explore not just what is happening, but also why it happens, providing valuable contextual insights.
-It enabled us to triangulate information gathered with Primary and an economy, to deal with change and continue to develop' (Moberg & Hauge Simonsen, 2014).
+It enabled us to triangulate information gathered with Primary and Secondary Research, offering a comprehensive view of what smallholder cacao farmers and other key actors in the system say, think, and do.